animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The Spring Data for Apache Geode `AnnotationBasedExpiration` class (and `CustomExpiry` implementation) is responsible for processing the SDG `@Expiration` annotations and applying the expiration policy configuration appropriately for Region entry expiration on request.
+The Spring Data for GemFire `AnnotationBasedExpiration` class (and `CustomExpiry` implementation) is responsible for processing the SDG `@Expiration` annotations and applying the expiration policy configuration appropriately for Region entry expiration on request.